TheSlugInTub/Vault/Games/Atrovein.md

 A male patient is sitting on a chair in the middle of the hall.
 His diagnosis is Cellulitis.
 The type of bacteria he posesses is Streptococcus pyogenes.
-You'll have to use amoxicellin to treat the patient, giving him 500mg of amoxicellin 4 times a day.
+You'll have to use amoxicellin to treat the patient, giving him 500mg of amoxicellin 4 times a day for 7 days, he'll be administered into the ward.

+A teenager is standing near the entrance.
+His diagnosis is Acute bronchititis.
+He has been coughing a lot for 3 days straight and has a mild fever.

+## Day 2

+A young man is sitting down at a chair.
+His diagnosis is Hypertensive Crisis.

+# NOTES

+Vancomycin is less effective when taken orally than intravenously.
+Ceftriaxone is FAR less effective when taken orally than intravenously.

+There are two types of penicillin.
+Penicillin G is transmitted intravenously, while penicillin V is transmitted orally.